Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Discussion and Outlook

-We first fit the the coefficient $\Delta^{(0)}$ to the $|\delta| = 0$ data (half-filling).
+We first fit the the coefficient $\scaling^{(0)}$ to the $|\delta| = 0$ data (half-filling).
 In the following steps, this coefficient is fixed.
-Then, for a given $(\Delta^{(1)}, \Delta^{(2)})$, we fit the scaling function of Eq. \eqref{eq:weak_coupling} to the curve $\xi(\Delta/T)$ that we compute by combining all the datasets.
+Then, for a given $(\scaling^{(1)}, \scaling^{(2)})$, we fit the scaling function of Eq. \eqref{eq:weak_coupling} to the curve $\Spp(\scaling/T)$ that we compute by combining all the datasets.
 This fit gives a reduced $\chi^{2}$, which we use as a ``goodness-of-fit''.
-The procedure is iterated to find the set of parameters $(\Delta^{(1)}, \Delta^{(2)})$ that minimize $\chi^{2}$, \emph{i.e.} that optimize the collapse of $\xi(\delta, T)$ onto a universal curve.
+The procedure is iterated to find the set of parameters $(\scaling^{(1)}, \scaling^{(2)})$ that minimize $\chi^{2}$, \emph{i.e.} that optimize the collapse of $\Spp(\delta, T)$ onto a universal curve.

-We furthermore use the low-$\bm q$ behaviour of $\mathcal{S}(\bm q)$ to extract the spin susceptibility (\figref{fig:fig3}g).
-In practice, we fit $\mathcal{S}(\bm q)$ in the region $|\bm q| \leq \pi/4$ with a symmetric quadratic form and offset, $c_0 + c_1(q_x^{2} + q_y^{2}) + c_2q_xq_y$, and use the resulting fitted offset as $\mathcal{S}(\bm q = \bm 0)$.
-We find that this procedure yields less noisy results as simply summing the real space correlations $C_{\mathrm{ss}}^{(2)}(\bm d)$ over the analysis region $\Phi$, especially at larger temperature or doping where the extension of spin correlations is very limited.
-Nevertheless, we still find notable discrepancies between experimental data and numerical results in \figref{fig:fig3}g at large temperature, which however do not qualitatively change the main conclusions of our work.
+The magnetic susceptibility $\chi_m$ shows a maximum at the pseudogap temperature $T = T^*$.
+This is characteristic of the emergence of the pseudogap, and constituted the first experimental observation of the pseudogap in cuprates with large local moments \cite{johnston:1989}.
+Formally, the magnetic susceptibility can be deduced from the spin structure factor as $T\chi_m = |\Omega|\mathcal{S}(\bm{q} = \bm{0})$ \cite{hartke:2023}.
+Experimentally, we extract the low-$\bm{q}$ behaviour of the spin structure factor $\mathcal{S}(\bm{q})$ using a quadratic fit in the region $|\bm q| \leq \pi/4$ with a symmetric quadratic form and offset, \emph{i.e.} $\mathcal{S}(\bm q) \approx c_0 + c_1(q_x^{2} + q_y^{2}) + c_2q_xq_y$, and use resulting fitted offset as $\mathcal{S}(\bm q = \bm 0)$.
+We find that this procedure yields a less noisy result compared to simply summing the real space correlations $C_{\mathrm{ss}}^{(2)}(\bm d)$ over the analysis region $\Phi$, especially at larger temperature or doping where the extension of spin correlations is very limited.

+We show the resulting spin susceptibility in \figref{fig:figS9}, as well as numerical values from dQMC (solid lines) and METTS (dashed lines).
+We find notable discrepancies between experimental data and numerical results, especially at larger temperature.
+Nevertheless, our data is still compatible with the appearance of a plateau of the susceptibility at low temperature, and corroborates the emergence of a pseudogap.
+In practice, the METTS simulations suggest that maximum of susceptibility is quite broad, meaning that an unambiguous measurement of the downturn would require going to much lower temperatures.